ArturoDent/decorate-files/README.md

 ## CHANGE the Colors

 The colors you set in `Decorate Files: File Paths` and the built-in colors can be changed in the `settings.json` `colorCustomization` setting.
 Upon typing `decorateFiles` you should get intellisense suggestions for all available ThemeColors.
+Changes to these `ThemeColors` in the `colorCustomization` setting will take effect immediately upon saving the settings file.

 Here are the extension's built-in ThemeColors which you can change: